 Create smart SQL Server reports using Windward reporting software.

-This is where Windward steps into the picture...
+This is where Windward (the best SQL server report builder) steps into the picture...

 The Template Designer created by Windward allows even the most populated data statements to be created and transformed into reports that look stunning and easy to comprehend.